-In an associate program in Communication, you will build your writing skills and learn about public speaking and debate.
-This degree is transferable to universities offering a bachelor's degree in Communication or Communication Studies.
+An associate program in Sociology can lead to a number of professional opportunities, including guidance counselor, human resource director, market research analyst, social worker, and advocate.
+This degree is transferable to universities offering a bachelor's degree in Sociology, Communication and Communication Studies.